Configuration for GMT

 Controls if a time-stamp should be issued at start of all progress reports.
 Choose among clock (absolute time stamp), elapsed (time since start of session), or none [default is none].
 The format of the timer is controlled by FORMAT_TIME_STAMP.

 Shorthand for a combination of TIME_EPOCH and TIME_UNIT, specifying which time epoch the relative time refers to and what the units are.
 Choose from one of the preset systems below (epoch and units are indicated):

-- When weeks are indicated on time axes, this parameter determines the first day of the week for Gregorian calendars.
-(The ISO weekly calendar always begins weeks with Monday.)
-[Monday (or Sunday)].
+When weeks are indicated on time axes, this parameter determines the first day of the week for Gregorian calendars.
+(The ISO weekly calendar always begins weeks with Monday.) [default is Monday (or Sunday)].

 When 2-digit years are used to represent 4-digit years (see various FORMAT_DATEs), TIME_Y2K_OFFSET_YEAR gives the first year in a 100-year sequence.
 For example, if TIME_Y2K_OFFSET_YEAR is 1729, then numbers 29 through 99 correspond to 1729 through 1799, while numbers 00 through 28 correspond to 1800 through 1828. [default is 1950].